jake-walker/jakew.me/source/_posts/2015-04-10-arduino-weather-logger.md

   - iot
   - arduino
   - electronics
-description: "[OLD] Creating an Arduino Weather Station."
+description: "Creating an Arduino Weather Station."
 ---
-> This post is quite old, so the formatting isn't as fabulous as some of my newer posts.

 # Introduction
 This was originally a way to test out an app I found called ‘Blynk’ which I first tested on the Raspberry Pi.
 I then decided to try and get it working with an Arduino and a cheap Wi-Fi module then I plugged in my BMP180 and a light sensor and successfully got it working.
 I then decided to remove the components I was testing it with and turn it into a data logging weather station.